polterguy/phosphorusfive/plugins/p5.web/README.md

 ```

 This is because although you can store "objects" in your session, application and cache objects, etc - The cookie collection of your browser, can
-only handle "string".
+only handle strings.
 However, your node(s) are converted correctly into Hyperlambda before stored into your cookie collection, which allows you to
-convert it easily back to p5.lambda using *[hyper2lambda]*.
+convert it easily back to lambda using *[hyper2lambda]*.

 ### HTTP headers

-Now you could if you wanted to, store p5.lambda code in your HTTP headers, however, doing such a thing, makes absolutely no sense what-so-ever!!
+Now you could if you wanted to, store lambda code in your HTTP headers, however, doing such a thing, probably makes no sense what so ever.
 HTTP headers are for informing the browser, and/or potential proxies, about some state of your application.
-And using it as a "general storage", would
+And using it as a general storage, would
 be like using a crocodile to hunt raindeers!
-Don't do it!

-However, setting an HTTP header obeys by the same API as all other "storage events".
-To have your web app return a "custom header" to your client,
+However, setting an HTTP header obeys by the same API as all other storage events.
+To have your web app return a custom header to your client,
 you could do something like this.

 ```